410oldfish/CG_FinalProject/README.md

 In this project, we have implemented Monte Carlo Path Tracing with a customised lightweight BSDF and Disney BSDF.

 Due to the structural limitation of the code framework of Assignment 4 of the Computer Graphics course of the Australian National University, the two BSDFs are implemented in two different frameworks.
+Even so, having a **single unified pipeline with easily suitable BSDFs** is part of our main future work.
 In both frameworks, all the core functions for Monte Carlo Path Tracing and BSDF are implemented on our own.
-Please refer to the README in a particular code framework for detail.
+Please refer to the README in a particular code framework for details.

 - Monte Carlo Path Tracing with a customised lightweight BSDF ([🔗](/CodeFramework/))